 - Black Visions Collective

 - Master List of BLM-Approved Donation Sites

 Do your due diligence.
 Many organizations that have had a wave of support and publicity are encouraging donations to be sent to other congruent organizations.

 DO NOT DONATE TO CHANGE.ORG.
 Your donation will not go to the cause but to change.org themselves.
 Your money could go to much better places.
 Continue to sign, but donate directly.

-Note: I know this is an imperfect article and want to create a resource for others.
+Note: I want to create a resource for others.
 Please leave a comment below of other ways that businesses can support BLM.